garyyb/shortlinks/README.md

-# shortlinks
+# Shortlinks
-Browser Extension for Shortlinks
+(Firefox) Browser Extension for Shortlinks to make navigating to frequent pages easier.

+## Examples
+Typing `c/` will open Google Calendar.